MystenLabs/sui/sdk/kiosk/README.md

   // initialize tx block.
   const tx = new TransactionBlock();

-  // Select the environment.
-Right now only `testnet` or `custom` is supported.
-  //  For custom, you need to supply the `address` of the rules' package. const environment = { env: 'testnet', address?: '' }

   // Both are required if you there is a `kiosk_lock_rule`.
   // Optional otherwise.
 Function will throw an error if there's a kiosk_lock_rule and these are missing. const extraParams = {
     ownedKiosk,
     ownedKioskCap
   }
+  // Define the environment.
+  // To use a custom package address for rules, you could call:
+  // const environment = customEnvironment('<PackageAddress>');
+  const environment = testnetEnvironment;

   // Extra params.
 Optional, but required if the user tries to resolve a `kiosk_lock_rule`.
   // Purchases the item.
 Supports `kiosk_lock_rule`, `royalty_rule` (accepts combination too). const result = purchaseAndResolvePolicies(tx, item.type, item.listing.price, kioskId, item.objectId, policy[0], environment, extraParams);